dishan3x/Dash-canopy-dive/README.md

 Used in counting soil residue.

-Line transect
+1.Line transect

 Line transect is a method that uses every 50 – 100-foot tape and counts the residue particles intersect with tape across the sample area on the field.
 Method counts the number of times the residue intersects with tape for each 1-foot interval.
 The same counting process is repeated having consistent jumps around a sample area and get the cumulative occurrence as a percentage of the canopy in the area.
 [3]

-Meter stick
+2.Meter stick

 This method takes measurements by throwing a stick into the air and calculating the stick randomly and taking the measurements where it lands and counts residue occurrences alone the stick.

-Photo comparison
+3. Photo comparison
 In the photo comparison method, they use images predefined residue percentages which already observed and do a comparison between the soil residue and the eye

 Research shows that after cultivating crops the acceptance level for residue level should be maintained around 30 percent [2].
 Therefore, there is a necessity for the accuracy of reading the residue cover.

 For example, line transect uses 5 measurements in one sample area and can achieve accuracy of (+) or (-) 15 percent of the mean, and the three measurements will be accounted for accuracy of (+) or (-) 32 percent of the mean.
 This indicates that to get more accuracy it would need a large number of reading from one sample range.
 This could be a hard process and time-consuming process to achieve higher accuracy.[4]